NajaJohansen/LCA-Special-course_2022/README.md

 [Flowcharts](figures/Flowcharts) of the workflow with different LCA tools are located.
 The flowchart is based on our expression of the tools and are not crosschecked with the developers of the tool.
 The LCA tools that have been examined is:
 - DesignLCA, developed by Graphisoft and with input from Lenager group.
 The tool is made for Archicad and gives live results and has implemented a simple energy calculator.
-The user has to manually assign CO2 data to the materials or use a library with predefined constructions (NAJA MÅ GERNE RETTE)
+The user has to manually assign CO2 data to the materials or use a library with predefined constructions.
 - LCA Platform, developed by Arkitema and COWI.
 The tool is divided in two; LCA documentation and LCA design.
 LCA documentation is for documentation behind the final LCA of project.
 It is going to be a mutual platform for the Danish building industry, which aim is to secure that across companies the LCA, they are performing have the same level of documentation.
 The tool can create a JSON file that ca be used in LCAbyg.
 The other tool; LCA Design is developed for Revit, gives live results in a browser window.
 - CardinalLCA is developed by J. Chen, K. Kharbanda and H Loganathan as a plugin for Grasshopper.
 The tool is designed for early stage LCA and gives live results and visualizations in Rhino.
 The users can assign materials for the building geometry through the EC3 database or the ICE database.
 Here they have the option to choose specific data or to create average data.
 The average data can be found through different filters e.g. by geographical scope.
 - ACT – A Carbon Tool, created for Speckle by [Arup](https://act.speckle.arup.com/about).
 It is a very simple tool reading the ifc model of the building from Speckle and allowing you to add specific LCA data to the ifc types.